-♦ Managing referrals and cases
+Managing referrals and cases

-- Referring all cases of suspected abuse or neglect to the Milton Keynes Multi-Agency Safeguarding Hub (MASH), Police (cases where a crime may have been committed) and to the Channel programme where there is a radicalisation concern. - Liaising with the Headteacher /Principal/Senior Officer to inform him/ her of issues especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations. - Being the source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Supporting staff who make referrals. - Sharing information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility. - Ensuring they have details of looked after children's social workers and the name of the virtual school Headteacher in the authority that is responsible for the child.
+• Referring all cases of suspected abuse or neglect to the Milton Keynes Multi-Agency

+Safeguarding Hub (MASH), Police (cases where a crime may have been committed) and to the Channel programme where there is a radicalisation concern.

+- Liaising with the Headteacher /Principal/Senior Officer to inform him/ her of issues especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations. - Being the source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Supporting staff who make referrals. - Sharing information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility. - Ensuring they have details of looked after children's social workers and the name of the virtual school Headteacher in the authority that is responsible for the child. - The Designated Safeguarding Lead has permission from the Governing Body to act independently where the safety of the children are concerned.